mtihlenfield/vim-poke/README.md

 NOTE: This is a work in progress

-vim syntax highlight for GNU Poke.
+vim syntax highlighting for GNU Poke.

 Install by placing the poke.vim in your ~/.vim/syntax folder and placing the following in your .vimrc: